NeshHari/XMonad/README.md

 format-offset = -20
 ```
 ### MyPolybar.hs
 With the rudiments of xmonadPropLog and dynamicLogString covered in the previous subsection, we can move on to customising the formatted string discussed earlier.
 At this stage in our example, we only have workspace icons.
 Optionally, we discussed how to include window titles.
 Although all of which can be made available by modifying the ppOrder to include "ws" (i.e., workspace) and "t" (i.e., title), it is much more tedious to do so since we need to find the exact icon code rather than simply copy and paste the icon of choice.
 Therefore, I personally prefer the current approach of using two distinct modules (i.e., ewmh and xmonad) in polybar.
 Continuing our example, I only wish to add the current layout ("l") as defined in ppOrder.
 However, I would like polybar to assign the colors as it would for any module via "format-foreground".
 I also do not wish to wrap the current layout with anything (e.g. [Tall], >Tall<, etc.).
-Therefore, I shall only define the textColor variable and ignore wraps.
+Therefore, I set the text color of the layout information by defining the textColor variable, and ignoring wraps.
 ```haskell
 module Custom.MyPolybar where